Saving Lives and Helping Families Recover

-Our vision is to help build a community that is both free of the abuse of alcohol and other drugs as well as the disease of addiction.
+Our vision is to help build a community that is both free of drug and alcohol abuse as well as the disease of addiction.

-On May 6, 1949 a group of concerned Cincinnati citizens met at the University Club to address the problem of alcoholism issues in our community.
-Appalled at the lack of treatment available in Cincinnati, one of the first items on their agenda was to start an outpatient program at Cincinnati General Hospital.
-Those present were: Dr. Philip E. Piker, Chairman, Judge Chase Davies, Mr. James R. Heekin, Mr. Frank Jene, Judge Ralph Kohnen, Mrs. Harold Latimer, Mr. Bleeker Marquette, Mr. Harold Muntz, Dr. Byron Nellans, Mrs. Philip E. Piker, Dr. Daniel Rivers, Miss Ruth Roth, Mrs. Ralph Tooker, Captain John Turigliatto, Mrs. Joseph T. Ware To read the entire record of the first meeting minutes click here.
-See for yourself how these founding members began the initial development of a collaborative community plan.
-See how their professional experience and progressive attitudes began to shape the future of education and advocacy for proper treatment and prevention of alcoholism and drug addiction in Greater Cincinnati.
+On May 6, 1949, a group of Cincinnati citizens met at the University Club to address the issue of alcoholism in the community.
+One of the first items on their agenda was to start an outpatient program at Cincinnati General Hospital.
+The resulting attitudes and experience began to shape the future of education and advocacy for proper treatment and prevention of alcoholism and drug addiction in Greater Cincinnati.

 Since 1949, the Addiction Services Council (ASC), formerly known as the Alcoholism Council of the Cincinnati Area, has focused on a wide range of programs that serve children, adolescents, families, women, older adults and persons with co-occurring substance abuse and mental health disorders.